£2,500 – £4,500 (excluding VAT)

 How long will my matter take?

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take 12 weeks.
-If your claim proceeds to a Final Hearing, your case is likely to take 24 weeks.
+If your claim proceeds to a Final Hearing, your case is likely to take around 6-12 months for a simple claim.
+For a more complex matter, it could be as long as 12-18 months for your case to be heard at a final Hearing, including any preliminary hearings.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

 Who will carry out the work?

-Caroline Saunders Martin, Employment Lawyer.
+Rachel Bateman, Employment Solicitor.
 For further information click here; and

 Verona Cocks is the partner with overall responsibility for the department and will deal with the necessary managerial aspects, but is not an employment law specialist and will not be undertaking the work.